mpc-csis/csis10a-practice-test2/README.md

 4. Create a main method to test your implementations.
 Try the following
     inputs: (1) `new Point2D(0, 0), x = 1, y = 2` and (2) `new Point2D(1,
     2), x = 10, y = 100`
+5. You can run you class using `mvn exec:java "-Dexec.mainClass=PointMover"`

 ## Problem 4 - Override a method

 In this problem, you will create your own class that overrides a method.
-You will start with a simple class that wraps a String and provides a display method that prints the wrapped String.\
+You will start with a simple class that wraps a String and provides a display method that prints the wrapped String.
-\

 Do the following:

 1. In `src/main/java`, there is the file  `MyString.java` containing the following code: